MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

   - Use Windows PowerShell.
 See this blog post for instructions: [Create Shared Mailboxes with Same Alias at Different Domains in Office 365](https://www.cogmotive.com/blog/office-365-tips/create-shared-mailboxes-with-same-alias-at-different-domains-in-office-365)

   - Or, name the second shared mailbox something different from the start to get around the error.
-Then in the [Admin Center](#how-to-create-a-shared-mailbox-in-the-exchange-admin-center), rename the shared mailbox to what you want it to be.
+Then in the [admin center](#how-to-create-a-shared-mailbox-in-the-exchange-admin-center), rename the shared mailbox to what you want it to be.

 ## How automapping works with shared mailboxes
 <a name="bkmk_auto"> </a>